saftacatalinmihai/blog-hugo/content/posts/cuprite.md

 {{< /rawhtml >}} -->

 Ruby on Rails is already known to be the best web framework for developer happiness.
+Rails emphasizes the use of other well-known software engineering patterns and paradigms, including convention over configuration (CoC), don't repeat yourself (DRY), and the active record pattern.
-I don't want to reinvent the developer experience, but wanted to see how close I could get to the Ruby version using the C programming language.
+I don't want to reinvent the wheel for developer experience given that there is already a good model, but wanted to see how close I could get to the Ruby version using the C programming language.

+My benchmark for the proof of concept is to replicate as close as possible the code from the [Rails getting started page](https://guides.rubyonrails.org/getting_started.html).

+# How?
+I did not want to start completely from scratch and also build the http server code, so I looked around for C http server libraries.
+Landed on facil.io - which I later learned is also used for a Rails server backend implementation ( just one of the coincidences that happened during this project )

+The first step is to define a model, which you can do in C by just defining a struct.
+'''
+typedef struct {
+   id: int,
+   name: char*,
+} Product;

 TODO: